International Treaty on Plant Genetic Resources for Food and Agriculture

 Eastern Europe and Russia: Albania, Montenegro, Serbia

-Middle East and North Africa: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudia Arabia, Syria, Tunisia, United Arab Emirates, Yemen
+Middle East and North Africa: Algeria, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Yemen

 Sub-Saharan Africa: Angola, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Congo, Cote d’Ivoire, Dem Rep Congo, Djibouti, Eritrea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Namibia, Niger, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, Zimbabwe

 Latin America and Caribbean: Brazil, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, Honduras, Jamaica, Nicaragua, Panama, Paraguay, Peru, St. Lucia, Trinidad and Tobago, Uruguay, Venezuela

 The Treaty’s website is available in Arabic, Chinese, English, French, Russian, and Spanish.

 Potentially interested grant applicants may want to contact the Treaty’s national focal points for information and guidance.

 The Secretariat of the ITPGRFA is hosted by the Food and Agriculture Organization of the United Nations, Rome.
 FAO provides contact information for the ITPGRFA Secretariat.

 Last Profile Review